panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-03-13 Program Management Committee/2019-03-13-PMC_Summary.md

 5. _**Job openings**_

-    ESRF has 2 3 yr contract positions they are trying to fill - a sys admin, and a software developer for PUMA-BI
+    ESRF has two 3 yr contract positions they are trying to fill - a sys admin (WP6), and a software developer for PUMA-BI (WP7)

 6. _**News from other proposals and events**_